 Our department has a reputation for good teaching in a friendly environment.
 We use a mix of teaching styles including traditional lectures, small and large tutorial groups, practical laboratories, individual and group projects, and provide opportunities to speak to staff on a one-to-one basis.
 We have an active research programme that we bring to bear on our teaching, exposing all students in the final years of their courses to the latest issues in the field.

 STRUCTURE OF PROGRAMMES & ASSESSMENT

 All programmes include flexible choices for you to follow your interests, usually in the final year.
 Single honours students also undertake a supervised project in their final year.
 Assessment is made using a mix of conventional examinations, coursework, presentations, and laboratory exercises.

 You will have access to over 170 fast PCs running Windows and Linux.
 These are spread over several laboratories for the exclusive use of the department.
 The King’s Computing Society organises social and other activities, and first years are allocated "Buddy" students from other years to help you settle in.

-The Department of Informatics is the new name for the Department of Computer Science.
-The relaunched Department includes the addition of research groups in two new areas (Robotics and Telecommunications), in addition to the three Computer Science groups of Agents & Intelligent Systems, Bioinformatics & Algorithm Design, and Software Modelling & Applied Logic.
-The titles of the undergraduate degree programmes remain unchanged, but the selection of available optional taught course modules is likely to expand even further to reflect the range of research interests in the restructured department.
+The Department of Informatics consists of expertise in four computer science groups (Agents & Intelligent Systems, Planning, Algorithm & Bioinformatics, and Software Modelling & Applied Logic), and groups in robotics and telecommunications.
+The selection of available optional taught course modules reflects the range of research interests in the department.
 All years of our programmes are kept under constant review and we reserve the right to change and improve them at any time.